mchenryspagg/Frontend-Mentor-3-column-preview-card-component/README.md

 ### What I learned

 I have learnt how to build a responsive site for different screen sizes.
-I have also learnt how to use the flexbox layout, use google fonts for styling and also build a custom website with images.
+I have also learnt how to use the flexbox layout, use google fonts for styling and also build a custom website with HTML and CSS.

 ### Continued development